zmajew/zerr/README.md

 	"github.com/zmajew/zerr"
 )

-// Function where the error happen func A() error {
+// Function where the error happened func A() error {
 	// Database returned this error on query with fictional id... err := sql.ErrNoRows